medical IDs for anaphylaxis and EpiPen use

 Living with anaphylaxis can feel scary, but being sure to always wear a medical ID for anaphylaxis and EpiPen can give you peace of mind.
 This extra layer of protection could save your life in an emergency by alerting first responders to your anaphylaxis and EpiPen use.

-• 24/7 emergency protection: In an emergency, the MedicAlert team will relay all of your critical medical information to first responders, no matter where or when your emergency happens.
+We provide 24/7 emergency protection.
+Our team will relay your critical medical information to first responders in an emergency, no matter where or when it happens.

-• Always connected: You should never be alone in an emergency.
-That’s why MedicAlert will reach out to your designated contacts if you are unable to do so.
+We keep you connected.
+You or a loved one should never have to be alone in an emergency.
+That’s why MedicAlert will reach out to your emergency contacts when needed if you are unable to do so.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE.
 The information in this article is presented for educational purposes only and is not intended as a substitute for professional medical advice, diagnosis and treatment.
 Always seek the advice of a physician or other qualified healthcare provider for any questions you may have regarding a medical condition or treatment.